You're here because you want to learn to fly.

 A central distinction between an independent FAA-certified instructor and the Career Pilot track at Academy of Aviation is determined by our ACCSC Accreditation.
 You can train at a school recognized by the U.S. Department of Education.
 ACCSC serves as the designated institutional accrediting agency for 700 trade and technical schools that provide quality vocational education to over 150,000 students each year.

-As an enrollee of Academy of Aviation's Career Pilot program, you will be guaranteed a Certified Flight Instructor job upon graduation.
+As an enrollee of Academy of Aviation's Career Pilot program, we encourage students to apply for a Certified Flight Instructor job upon graduation.

 A Full student financing option is available for our Career Pilot program.